thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 ## Purpose

-The purpose of the minimum-maximum-account-balance rule enforces token balance thresholds for user accounts with specific tags.
-This allows developers to set lower and upper limits on the amount of each token the user can hold.
+The minimum-maximum-account-balance rule enforces token balance thresholds for user accounts with specific tags.
+This allows developers to set lower and upper limits on the amount of each token the user account can hold.
 This rule attempts to mitigate the risk of token holders selling more than the minimum allowed amount and accumulating more than the maximum allowed amount of tokens for each specific tag.

 ## Applies To: